AdobeDocs/id-service.en/help/reference/analytics-reference/server-side.md

 >[!IMPORTANT]
 >
->AppMeasurement for Java does not currently support the Experience Cloud ID Service.
+>AppMeasurement for Java does not currently support the Experience Platform Identity Service.

 ## Data Insertion API {#section-955ce7664a4646d38b3005cb2df40baf}